gradle/gradle/design-docs/features/build-platform/README.md

 ### Implementation

-- Expose a `Jar` task that bundles the build platform meta-data and optional init script.
-The task depends on the task for generating the build platform meta-data.
 - Extend the DSL for declaring a single Ivy _or_ Maven repository.
 - Based on the type of repository, leverage the `ivy-publish` or `maven-publish` plugin.
 - Credentials can be configured via the plugin DSL.